SundaySky's personalised videos boost sales threefold

-TEL AVIV SundaySky expects its sales to triple annually as companies increasingly use personalized videos to win over new customers and retain existing ones.
+TEL AVIV, April 29 SundaySky expects its sales to triple annually as companies increasingly use personalised videos to win over new customers and retain existing ones.

 "The video covers all stages of a customer's life cycle, from a customer's acquisition, supporting them with bills and statements to expanding their relationship and developing a deeper level of loyalty," said Jim Dicso, SundaySky's president.